yochaigal/cairn/wip/2e/setting-seeds.md

 ## Conclusion

 Your first region is now complete.
-You may repeat the process as many times as you wish, starting with [Draw the Region](#draw-the-region) and connecting each region to taste.

-> Everything beyond this point is just for reference; we'll have a separate naming chapter I think.
+You may repeat the process as many times as you wish.
+Everything beyond this point is just for reference; we'll have a separate naming chapter I think.
 Still, might be helpful.

-## On Names
+### On Names

 - Settlements are often named after their unique features: the shape of the river nearby, or the large windmill in the town center.
 The residents then add a noun or adjective: _Windy Gulch, Black Tree Fort, Rotting Gardens_, etc.
 - Important places (like cities) should have important names, like those of heroes, religious/political figures, and important events: _The Chalet of Saint Ibiz, Queen's Harvest, Light of the Nine_, etc.
 - Wild and dangerous places are named after their obvious hazards: poison lake, greedy mines, etc. Some tell a story: _Luka's Folly, Dead Man's Path_, etc.

-### Generating Names
+#### Generating Names

 - Starting with the **Heart**, roll on the [Names Formula](#names-formula) table to name each POI on the map.
 - Use both the region's local terrain as well as the specific POI details where appropriate.